joescii/lift-ng/README.md

 ## Change log

 * *0.6.0*: Introduction of [embedded futures](#embedded-futures).
-All of your angular modules now must directly or indirectly depend on the `lift-ng` module.
+**BREAKING CHANGE:** All of your angular modules now must directly or indirectly depend on the `lift-ng` module.
 * *0.5.6*: Bug Fix: Strings pushed to the client are now properly escaped.
 Prior to this fix, a string containing illegal characters such as a newline would be silently discarded.
 * *0.5.5*: Further decomposed `NgModelBinder`, separating the transmission optimizations into the `BindingOptimizations` mixin.